-If you like succulents, you’ll enjoy this list of the best trailing and hanging succulents.
+If you like succulents, you’ll enjoy this list of the best trailing succulents.
 Plant them in hanging baskets or tall, narrow pots and watch the fat stems dangle down!

 Succulents that hang or trail are becoming increasingly common due to their aesthetically pleasing appearance as they spill over from hanging baskets.
 It’s no surprise that these lovely “spillers” are suitable for any garden dish.